 - 2014: The FDA issues a safety communication stating that the blood thinner caused a higher risk of gastrointestinal bleeding than warfarin (although, it had a similar risk for myocardial infarction and a lower risk for ischemic stroke, intracranial hemorrhage and death).

 Many Pradaxa lawsuits claim Boehringer Ingelheim should have known about these high risks sooner and warned consumers and doctors appropriately.
 In addition, plaintiffs argue that the manufacture and marketing of the drug violated regulatory requirements because they did not provide proper warnings about the blood thinner’s risks.
 Many plaintiffs also argue that Boehringer Ingelheim was negligent and committed a breach of warranty by producing and promoting a dangerous drug.

-Lawsuits against Boehringer Ingelheim started to be filed shortly after patients experienced problems with severe bleeding and other side effects.
-Between 2012 and 2014, thousands of lawsuits were filed in federal courts, with most of them being resolved by a settlement in 2014.
+Boehringer Ingelheim lawsuits began materializing shortly after patients experienced problems with severe bleeding and other side effects.
+Between 2012 and 2014, thousands of lawsuits were filed in federal courts, with most of them being resolved by a payout in 2014.

 In October 2015, the U.S. Food & Drug Administration approved a Pradaxa antidote called Praxbind (idarucizumab).
-The availability of the new antidote effectively stopped many of the Pradaxa lawsuits, though claims filed after the 2014 settlement but before Praxbind became available to the public could still have some validity.
+The availability of the new antidote effectively stopped many of the Pradaxa lawsuits, though claims filed after the 2014 lawsuit payout but before Praxbind became available to the public could still have some validity.